PerryR-1971/Raid-Boss-Mod/README.md

 Each Raid Boss has an vulnerabilty to a certain magic school, these spell will deal double damage then.

 -----------------------------------------------------------------------------------------------------------------------
+Note: Since the script works with wandering monster receiver from wog, I disabled Freelancer Guild and spawn wandering monster at week start for compatibility reasons.

 How to change settings:
 currently the spawn chance of the monsters is set to 15% and it increases by +1% for each game day until it resets with an event.
 If you just interested in testing you can increase the chance by editing the erm file inside the mod folder.
 The following settings can be changed: